yeabat8tcap/ai-dependency-manager/PROJECTSPEC.md

 ProjectMonitor: Tracks project directories and their dependencies.
 RepositoryScanner: Handles interaction with package registries (npmjs.com, PyPI, Maven Central) via APIs or web scraping.
 Needs to handle different auth methods (public vs. private repos like GitHub Packages).
 FileParser: Parses requirement files and changelog formats.
-UpdateQueue: Manages the list of potential updates detected by scanning (AutoUpdateAgent should prioritize them based on severity, type, etc.).
+UpdateQueue: Manages the list of potential updates detected by scanning (SuperintUpdateAgent should prioritize them based on severity, type, etc.).
 This queue is stored in a database or memory store (consider persistence).
 AI Module: A separate service or library providing endpoints for:
 Model prediction API.
 Training data ingestion pipeline (future-proofing).